apache/doris/docs/en/docs/get-starting/get-starting.md

    > For more detailed syntax and best practices used by Create-DataBase, see [Create-DataBase](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-DATABASE) command manual.
    >
    > If you don't know the full name of the command, you can use "help command a field" for fuzzy query.
-If you type 'HELP CREATE', you can match `CREATE DATABASE`, `CREATE TABLE`, `CREATE USER` and other commands.
+If you type `HELP CREATE`, you can match `CREATE DATABASE`, `CREATE TABLE`, `CREATE USER` and other commands.

    After the database is created, you can view the database information through `SHOW DATABASES;`.